 High gas prices and high APR could mean that co-branded gas credit cards aren’t a smart payment option.

 Gas cards can be a really great value when used correctly, but a new report in Forbes finds that most cardholders are spending more than they’re earning.
-Experts say that rising gas prices mean more consumers will be likely to carry balances over month to month.
+Experts say that rising gas prices mean more consumers will be likely to carry balances over a month to month.
 Gas prices have already hit $3 in most parts of the country and may top $4 before the end of the summer.
 That means high transportation costs for American families.
 And if you put those costs on credit, you may not pay the balance off every month.

 At the same time, credit card interest rates are on the rise, too.
-The Federal Reserve has already raised their benchmark rate several times and they’re expected to do so again.
+The Federal Reserve has already raised its benchmark rate several times and they’re expected to do so again.
 Every time the Fed rate increases, so do the interest rates on most credit cards.
-Reward credit cards tend to have higher APR than other general-purpose credit cards.
+Reward credit cards tend to have a higher APR than other general-purpose credit cards.
 But experts say APR on gas cards is much higher than even other types of reward cards.

 Average gas card APR